The LGBT Rights Are Civil Rights and Hereby, I Support That Right

 However, I also have another sin and a desire: to defend the rights of the underrepresented citizens of our land.

-Let me begin (as a reminder) by declaring that Disability equal access and rights are civil and equal rights protected by law.
-And, so the LGBT community has the right under the constitution to advocate and attain its members’ civil and equal rights.
+Let me begin (as a reminder) the LGBT community has the right under the U.S. constitution to advocate and attain its members’ civil and equal rights.

 If we believe the U.S. Constitution is the law of the land, then, we all must work on protecting the equal rights of all citizens of this land, regardless of their race, religion, gender, color, disability, sexual orientation, and background.